DynamicDevices/female-stem-pioneers/README.md

 - Responsive, accessible design with modern UI
 - Deduplication: only unique pioneers by name are shown
 - Easy to add new pioneers via `add-pioneer.js`
+- **Comprehensive field explanations and filter options for all STEM fields represented in the data**
+- **Codebase is auto-formatted and linted for consistency and quality**

 ## Getting Started